JcDenis/docker-dotclear/README.md

 On first run you should wait that container download and install required version of Dotclear, this may takes a while...

-**Another exemple with an SQLite database and a single container:**
+#### 3.3.2 Exemple of a docker compose file with an SQLite database and a single container

+Create and edit a **docker-compose.yaml** file and put into it this contents :

     services:
       dotclear: